 - Intravenous (IV): Rapid systemic distribution, known pharmacokinetics, suitable for acute studies

-- Intramuscular (IM): Depot effect with sustained release, suitable for repeated dosing studies
+- Intramuscular (IM): Depot effect with sustained release, suitable for repeated administration studies

 - Subcutaneous (SC): Easy administration, sustained absorption, commonly used in chronic studies